 1. Are You Seeking to Expand Your Career Opportunities?

 One of the most common reasons adults return to school is for career advancement and job security.
-A 2018 report by the U.S. Bureau of Labor Statistics found that the higher one's educational attainment, the more the unemployment rate decreases.
-At the time that report was written, those with a high school diploma had an unemployment rate at 4.6%, compared to 2.5% for those with a bachelor's degree.
+A 2019 report by the U.S. Bureau of Labor Statistics found that the higher one's educational attainment, the more the unemployment rate decreases.
+At the time that report was written, those with a high school diploma had an unemployment rate at 5.4%.
+Workers with graduate degrees had the lowest unemployment rates and highest earnings.

 If you want to advance in your career, manage a team, or move to a different company, there may be educational requirements to do so.
 In addition, having an education can help you stand out among competing candidates.